 YIF programme enjoys the support of reputed companies & associations of mentors & donors and institutions.
 It will be an invaluable opportunity to forge relationships for the future and widen your frames of reference.
 For the Young India Fellow who aspires a career that is off the beaten track, the Fellowship promises to help them build that career.
 No matter what you wish to do, the Young India Fellowship promises to be an invaluable launch-pad.

 Can I work while the programme is going on?

 No. You cannot be a full-time employee during the one year course of the programme.
 We do not encourage working even part-time while you are with us as your schedule with us will be very hectic.

-24. How long is the commitment for Young India Fellows?
+How long is the commitment for Young India Fellows?

-26. Where will the Fellows hostel be located?
+Where is the Fellows' hostel located?

 The Fellows will be staying at a fully furnished residential facility at the Ashoka University Campus.
 Each room will be shared by two students and will be organized separately for boys and girls.